Ahmad ibn Ibrahim al-Ghazi: Early years

 Upon hearing that a rebel named Ahmad ibn Ibrahim was in a power struggle with the Adal leaders, the Emperor of Ethiopia Dawit II sent his general Degelhan to confront him.
-The Abyssinian campaign originally seemed successful as large amounts of women and children of Adal were captured by Degelhan including the mother of Ahmad's commander Abu Bakr Qatin.
+The Abyssinian campaign originally seemed successful as large amounts of women and children of Adal were captured by Degelhan including the mother of Ahmad's commander Abu Bakr Qecchin.
 Meanwhile, Emir Ahmad had laid a trap in Hubat: splitting his unit into three, he waited for the Abyssinians to enter the region after sacking Harar and ambushed them in the Battle of Hubat.
 The remaining Abyssinian army who were not killed fled in panic, thus Ahmed's troops won decisively and were able to recover stolen booty.
 Ahmad's victory not only strengthened his fighting capacity, but also spread his fame far and wide.
 The Sultan hearing about this gathered a large force of his Somali followers and besieged his capital at Siege of Hubat.
 Ahmad was unprepared and in a mountain encampment on Gara Muleta.
 The sultan besieged Ahmad and his small force for ten days, when he hoped to starve them.
 However, at this critical moment, the sheikhs of Harar intervened and reconciled the two leaders.
 Ahmad was forced to recognize the authority of the Adalite state for the first time in his career.